spacetelescope/vo-models/docs/source/pages/quickstart.rst

 For more information on how to use ``pydantic-xml``, see the `pydantic-xml documentation <https://pydantic-xml.readthedocs.io/en/latest/>`_.

-For example usage of ``vo-models`` for each protocol, see :ref:`pages/protocols/index:supported protocols`.
+For example usage of ``vo-models`` for some of the protocols, see :ref:`pages/protocols/index:model examples`.